$E_\infty$-cells and general linear groups of infinite fields: Rognes' conjecture

 \begin{remark} Arone and Lesh \cite{AroneLesh2} have proved Rognes' conjecture for $\R$ given by $\bC$ or $\bR$ \emph{considered as topological rings}.
 Let us explain how their method relates to ours.
-For a general $\R$ they construct a ``modified stable rank filtration" of $\gK(\R)$ in the framework of $\Gamma$-spaces: accounting for the differences of framework, it is conceptually the same as the ``split stable rank filtration" described in Remark \ref{rem:RkFiltComparison}.
+For a general $\R$ they construct a ``modified stable rank filtration'' of $\gK(\R)$ in the framework of $\Gamma$-spaces: accounting for the differences of framework, it is conceptually the same as the ``split stable rank filtration'' described in Remark \ref{rem:RkFiltComparison}.
 They then show that for $\bC$ or $\bR$ this agrees with Rognes' filtration: from our point of view this is because when taken with their Euclidean topology the maps $\mr{GL}(Q) \overset{i}\to \mr{GL}(P \oplus Q,\text{ fix } P) \overset{\rho}\to \mr{GL}(Q)$ are homotopy equivalences, which is much stronger than the Nesterenko--Suslin property and ensures that the map from the split to the ordinary building is an equivalence.
-Finally, they identify the filtration quotients of their filtration in terms of certain spectra they had studied earlier \cite{AroneLesh} and had shown to be highly-connected: from our point of view one follows the proof of Theorem \ref{thm:RognesMain} using the extremely high-connectivity of the topologised form of the Tits building \cite[p.~134]{Mitchell}. \end{remark}
+Finally, they identify the filtration quotients of their filtration in terms of certain spectra they had studied earlier \cite{AroneLesh} and had shown to be highly-connected: from our point of view the extremely high-connectivity of the topologised form of the Tits building \cite[p.~134]{Mitchell} gives a slope 2 vanishing line for $E_1$-homology, and taking iterated bar spectral sequences (using Proposition $E_k$.14.5) this persists to $E_\infty$-homology. \end{remark}